 Skip to main content

-The Watry Design team worked closely with UCI stakeholders to explore how future development on the main campus will impact the long-term supply and demand for parking, and which sites offer the best opportunities for adding structured parking to satisfy that demand in a way that conserves precious land resources.
-Through weekly meetings, the team gathered initial preferences and input regarding each of the project sites, discussed options, and shared preliminary findings, site constraints, and site design concepts under evaluation.
+The Watry Design team worked closely with UCI stakeholders to explore how future development on the main campus will impact the long-term supply and demand for parking.
+Seven sites were studied across campus to evaluate the best opportunities for adding structured parking to satisfy that demand in a way that conserves precious land resources.

 • A1 (Lot 70, Bison Lot)